Questions about Michael Jackson in general

 Dr Steve Shafer: There may be some bruised feelings, but we will get past it.
 We have a lot of shared history.

-MJJC: You worked with Dr White and you are/were friend with him.
+MJJC: You worked with Dr White and you are/were friends with him.
 So how it's possible to have 2 completely different opinions about what happened the night of 25 June 2009 from two close people?

 Dr Steve Shafer: Paul White admitted in court that he only considered self-injection scenarios.
 This severely limited the scenarios he considered.